KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RNV by jalibu](https://github.com/jalibu/MMM-RNV)

 1. `package.json` issue: No repository field.
+2. The main js file MMM-RNV.js is minified.
+Please consider to replace it with a non-minified version for better readability and error analysis.
-2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Found `'node-fetch'` in file `rollup.config.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `rollup.config.js`: Replace it with built-in fetch.
-5. Recommendation: Found `'node-fetch'` in file `Backend.ts`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `Backend.ts`: Replace it with built-in fetch.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-RNV by jupadin](https://github.com/jupadin/MMM-RNV)